wincent/masochist/packages/lexer/README.md

 # `@masochist/lexer`

-Technically not the Masochist lexer, but a lexer generator that generates the lexer (`src/lex.ts`).
+Technically not the Masochist lexer, but a lexer generator that generates the lexer (found in the `@masochist/graphql` package at `src/lex.ts`).

-To update `src/lex.ts`, run `make lexer` from the repository root.